ChairImpSec/MultiplicativeMaskingAES/README.md

 # One More Motivation to Use Evaluation Tools<br>  This Time for Hardware Multiplicative Masking of AES

-This repository contains the source code and results related to the article titled [*One More Motivation to Use Evaluation Tools, This Time for Hardware Multiplicative Masking of AES*](www.empty.com).
+This repository contains the source code and results related to the article titled [*One More Motivation to Use Evaluation Tools, This Time for Hardware Multiplicative Masking of AES*](www.empty.com) published at DATE 2025.

 ## Short Description